waltje/Arduino.Telnet/README.md

 ## Description

-Use this library to set up a the Telnet server to communicate status messages or debug / error log output.
+Use this library to set up a Telnet server to communicate status messages or debug / error log output.
 This is especially useful when you don't have a serial connection to the Arduino.

 Although originally developed for the ESP8266 and ESP32 architectures (with their built-in WiFi support, hence the original name of ESP_Telnet), it is now generalized for all architectures, and will support Ethernet (if the ETH.. files are included), WiFi if explicitly requested, and will default to WiFi if compiled for the ESP8266 and ESP32 platforms.

 To see the latest changes to the library please take a look at the [Changelog](https://github.com/waltje/Arduino.Telnet/blob/master/CHANGELOG.md).

 ## How To Use

+### Initialization

+* For Ethernet support, include either `ETHTelnet.h` or `ETHTelnetStream.h` and the library will then be compiled for Ethernet mode.
+Currently, EthernetNG is required, but it will soon also allow for Ethernet3.
+For WiFi mode, you can simply include the `Telnet.h` or `TelnetStream.h` files, and WiFi mode will be set up.

 ### Starting / Stopping